justdeen/CSPRNG-Password-Generator/README.md

 ## 💫 Overview
 A cryptographically secure pseudorandom number generator (CSPRNG) password generator built using JavaScript, HTML, and CSS.
-This application generates strong, unique passwords between 5 and 15 characters in.
+This application generates strong, unique passwords between 5 and 15 characters in length.

 ## 🪄 Features
 1. Generates cryptographically secure passwords using CSPRNG